-During the quarter all three fields produced in line or better than expectation with total gross field of approximately 530,000 barrels of oil equivalent per day ("boepd").
-Average daily working interest production net to Africa Oil's 50% shareholding in Prime was approximately 33,400 boepd during the first quarter of 2020, out of which 88% was oil and 12% was gas.
-Average daily entitlement production net to Africa Oil's 50% shareholding in Prime was approximately 43,000 boepd during the first quarter of 2020, out of which 88% was oil and 12% was gas.
+Second quarter total gross field production averaged approximately 452,000 barrels of oil equivalent per day ("boepd") compared with 530,000 boepd in the first quarter.
+Year to date total gross field production averaged approximately 488,000 boepd at the end of the second quarter.
+Average daily working interest production net to Africa Oil's 50% shareholding in Prime was approximately 28,000 boepd compared to 33,000 boepd in the first quarter.
+Average daily entitlement production net to Africa Oil's 50% shareholding in Prime was approximately 28,000 boepd compared to 33,000 boepd in the first quarter.
+Average daily entitlement production net to Africa Oil's 50% shareholding in Prime was approximately 35,000 boepd compared to 43,000 in the first quarter, out of which 88% was oil and 12% was gas.

-The average unit operating cost during the quarter across the three fields was \$5.8/boe.
-Capital expenditure during the quarter net to the Company's shareholding was \$6.0 million.
+The average unit operating cost during the second quarter across the three fields was \$5.1/boe, 12% lower than the first quarter of \$5.8/boe.

-During the quarter Prime was allocated five oil liftings with total sales volume of approximately 4.8 million barrels or 2.4 million barrels net to Africa Oil's 50% shareholding.
-Prime has an oil price hedging program in place with more than 90% of its 2020 production hedged at an average price of \$66/bbl.
-These are all through physical forward sales.
+During the second quarter Prime was allocated five oil liftings with total sales volume of approximately 4.7 million barrels or 2.4 million barrels net to Africa Oil's 50% shareholding.